voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, and cryptography in discussions that aren't about those things.

+> My response to picking up a number is to answer the call and say nothing.
+Auto-dial systems will route the call to a person when they get a "live" response.
+I don't know the criteria but I'm pretty sure it's them detecting noise on the call (which could be voicemail).

+> A human calling will wonder what is happening and fill the silence by saying something.
+A machine will not.

+> > I've encountered robots in the last 6 months that have started with "Hello?" when I didn't say anthing.
+It tripped up my Turing Test at first, but eventually hit an ALICEBot-like moment that crashed the whole thing down.

+-

 > Real wages haven't increased since 1970.

 > We only feel richer because: